dregad/dokuwiki-plugin-authwordpress/README.md

 ## Compatibility

+This plugin has been tested with the following DokuWiki releases:

+- 2017-02-19e “Frusterick Manners”
+- 2016-06-26e “Elenor of Tsort”
+- 2015-08-10a ”Detritus”

-This plugin has been developped and tested with DokuWiki release *2015-08-10a ”Detritus”*, but will probably also work with *2013-05-10 “Weatherwax”* and later.
+It will probably also work with *2013-05-10 “Weatherwax”* and later.

-On the backend side, the plugin works fine with WordPress 4.3 through 4.7.
+On the back-end side, the plugin supports WordPress 4.3 through 4.9.
-It most likely does as well with any 4.x version, although this has not been tested.
+It most likely works with any other 4.x version as well, although this has not been tested.

 ## Support